 The scenes where Hermione is reading the Beadle of the Bard when Harry figures out the Golden Snitch Riddle ‘I open at the close’ was filmed in the part of the limestone pavement by the stairs you climbed up.

 You can find all of these filming locations as soon as you reach the top pretty much.
 Although it will probably look a lot moodier in the movies due to the cinematography.

 If you have more time head-on towards Janet’s Foss and Gordale Scar!

 A lot of people tend to head to Malham Tarn from here which is a spectacular lime-rich lake and the route will take you on a 5-mile walk.
 You can find the Malham Tarn directions here.

 But, I decided to head onto Janet’s Foss and Gordale Scar that are famous beauty spots in the area!

-I also had another reason for visiting both of these locations beyond them being beautiful as they are going to be featured in the second series of The Witcher on Netflix which I am SO excited about.
+I also had another reason for visiting both of these locations beyond as they were in The Witcher series 2 on Netflix which was amazing.